nomis/dtee/docs/limitations.rst

 Datagram sockets can only process writes as individual packets with a maximum packet size.
-Therefore, if the program being run attempts to |write(2)|_ more than this size in one call the write will fail and part of the output will be lost.
+Therefore, if the program being run attempts to |write(2)|_ more than this size in one call the write will fail and that part of the output will be lost.
+On GNU Hurd, writes larger than the page size (4KB) are truncated.

 This is not usually a problem because the default socket buffer size is usually much higher than the size programs typically write with.
 For safety, the socket buffer size will be increased to |PIPE_BUF|_ if the default is smaller than this value.

-Writes to the socket (on Linux) will block until there is capacity available in the socket buffer.
+Writes to the socket (on Linux or GNU Hurd) will block until there is capacity available in the socket buffer.
 If the process uses |sendfile(2)|_ then (on Linux) the writes occur in |PIPE_BUF|_ sized chunks so it works as normal, but why are you using an interactive program that outputs such large quantities of data?

 For more details read the :doc:`architecture <architecture>` document.